LinkupPlatform/linkup-python-sdk/README.md

 # Perform a search query
 search_response = client.search(
-    query="What are the 3 major events in the life of Abraham Lincoln?", ) print(search_response)
+    query="What are the 3 major events in the life of Abraham Lincoln?", depth="standard",  # or "deep"
+    output_type="searchResults",  # or "sourcedAnswer" or "structured"
+    structured_output_schema=None,  # must be filled if output_type is "structured"
+)
+print(search_response)